Unstoppable to unwatchable: Premier League misery continues for Man Utd with abject Arsenal defeat | Goal.com

 For their part, Arsenal were the better of the two teams without ever threatening to run away with a game that pales in comparison to the days when these two teams were fighting for titles and throwing pizza at one another in the tunnel.

-Thomas Partey and Mohamed Elneny pressed the United midfield relentlessly, leading to a number of turnovers in possession, while Gabriel Maghalaes was superb at centre-back if a little fortunate to avoid being sent-off in the second half.
+Thomas Partey and Mohamed Elneny pressed the United midfield relentlessly, leading to a number of turnovers in possession, while Gabriel Magalhaes was superb at centre-back if a little fortunate to avoid being sent off in the second half.

 But for United, this was another performance that will likely have Solskjaer scratching his head as he returns to the drawing board once again.